Prudential | Race For Retirement2016 D&AD Impact Award • 2018 Effie Award for Sustained Success

-How do you convince people to save more for the future, today?
-With an event and multiplatform campaign that treated retirement like the important cause that it is.
+How do you convince people to save more for tomorrow, today?
+With an event and integrated campaign that treats retirement like the important cause that it is.

-We turned the race course into another experiement.
+Creating TV spots, we turned the race course into the latest Prudential experiement.

-Gates throughout the race served as a real-time experiment and put saving more in perspective.
+Gates throughout the race put saving more in perspective.
 By the end of the race, everyone was running through the YES gate, saying they could save 1% more for retirement.

 We used the momentum of the Race to kick off a multiplatform campaign that inspired people across the country to save 1% more for retirement, including TV spots that started running two weeks later.

-Changing people’s perspective, we positioned retirement as a very important cause that needs your attention.
+The campaign changed how people looked at retirement by positioning it as a very important cause that needs your attention.

-We partnered with MapMyFitness so that anyone could run 4.01K for their 401(k).
+We partnered with MapMyFitness so that anyone, anywhere, could run a 4.01K for their 401(k).

 Within a month, tens of thousands of Americans had pledged to save 1% more, adding up to over $1 billion for their future selves.

 To throw an event this big, we needed runners.
-We developed a campaign that had its own unique tone of voice and look & feel.
-And luckily for us: it worked.
+So we developed a campaign that had its own unique tone of voice and look & feel.

-Today, our country is a little more prepared for retirement.
+After the race, our country is more prepared for retirement.

 Nearly 200,000 people have run a total of 486,000 miles to raise awareness for America's retirement challenge.
 Collectively, their pledges to save more could grow to over $1 billion in additional retirement savings.